whalderman/search-quality-rater-guidelines-tldr/docs/tldr/sales.md

 >
 > Fixing issues on pages like these is a priority for the client.

-- Deceptive ad placement on the pages `Fix time: < 1 day`
+- Deceptive ad placement on the pages `Fix time: hours/days`
 - Overall poor site reputation from reviews `Fix time: many months`
-- Missing contact information on sites dealing with money `Fix time: < 1 day`
+- Missing contact information on sites dealing with money `Fix time: hours/days`